-Students shall be required to achieve, by the time they graduate, at least Biology I and either Chemistry or Physics plus another laboratory science.
+^{} Students shall be required to achieve, by the time they graduate, at least Biology I and either Chemistry or Physics plus another laboratory science.
 Students with qualifying disabilities as documented in the individualized education program shall be required to achieve at least Biology IA, Biology IB, and one other lab science credit.
 The required number of credits in science will be achieved through strategies such as, but not limited to, increased time, appropriate methodologies, and accommodations as determined by the IEP team.

-The social studies curriculum shall include United States History, World History/World Geography, Economics, and Government.
+^{}The social studies curriculum shall include United States History, World History/World Geography, Economics, and Government.

-In exceptional circumstances, schools may waive the world language and fine art requirement for students who are not planning to attend a university.
+to attend a university.
 Students must expand and enhance their elective focus.